slipmatio/devdocs/devlog/notes.md

 ## Random ideas

+- Should we consider encrypting some of the content in the database?
+In the world of unencrypted messengers (and our own unencrypted chat) how important is it to encrypt other private data?
+Only staff can see the data in any case.
+(But it would be very nice thing to have, especially for the chat.)
 - Should be offer a stream forwarding option as well?
 It would be fairly easy to implement on top of the streamer and it would probably add value to those DJs who multistream.
 - Providing an Oauth2 server would enable us to allow DJs to implement a "Sign In via Slipmat.io" flow and enable things like Slipmat commenting and other features in third-party sites.
 Tuulipukukoodi could be a good test ground here.
 (In practise this would lower the barrier for listeners to participate outside of events as they wouldn't need another account to do so.)
 - Our **static media** is 90% event images which again are relevant for fairly short time (typically ~30 days total).
 We should probably design a method for hosting these from CDN at first but later via a normal Whitespace-powered Nginx setup straight from our app servers which have unlimited transfer per month.
 This could easily be done w/ two distinct medial URLs for any resource, plus [B2 lifetime rules](https://www.backblaze.com/b2/docs/lifecycle_rules.html) together with CloudFront CDN.
 (Low prio.)